treeman/jonashietala/posts/2019-04-17-im_writing_a_book_why_cryptocurrencies.markdown

 ---
-title: "I'm writing a book: Why Cryptocurrencies?"
+title: "I'm writing a book: Why cryptocurrencies?"
-tags: Cryptocurrency
+tags: Cryptocurrency, Why cryptocurrencies?
 ---

 I decided to write a book.
-It's called "Why Cryptocurrencies" and I will be uploading chapters as I complete them.
+It's called "Why cryptocurrencies" and I will be uploading chapters as I complete them.
 It's available to [read online for free][link].
 I've only uploaded the introductory parts but I've got a bunch more planned.

 Why write a book you ask?
 Well, why not?